opendcs/opendcs/javascript/opendcs-web-ui-react/README.md

 We have found some quirks in how tests run.
 While we're sure some of this is how we are using Storybook we have yet to "fix" the situtation.
 That said, the quirks are manageable.

-1. The internationalization (i18n) Decorator doesn't seem to finish before the Story is fully rendered and the play method starts running when storybook first loads.
+1. The internationalization (i18n) Decorator doesn't seem to finish before the Story is fully rendered and the play method starts running when Storybook first loads.
    Usually clicking the reload test fixes this and tests run fine.
 You'll see errors with i18n keys instead of expanded strings when this is happening.
 2. For some reason we have to keep call `userEvent.<anything>` within an `await act(async () => userEvent.<anything>)`.
 Otherwise tests fail when run in vitest, but will pass in the storybook UI.
    The Storybook UI will log a bunch of "act not supported" or "you've called act within act" but so far they run.